InsideTheSim/ethmerge.com-content/faqs/how-do-participate-in-staking-on-eth-2.md

 ---
-title: How do I participate in proof-of-stake (PoS) on ETH 2.0?
+title: How do I participate in proof-of-stake (PoS) on Ethereum?
 weight: 5.0
 attribution:
   -